ShockLeo/Iterative-MPC-DHOCBF/README.md

 Inside **"Figure2_3_4"**, *"Closedloop_Trajectories_Hyperparameters"* includes codes to generate necessary data for figure 2-a and figure 3; *"Iterative_Convergence"* includes codes to generate necessary data for figure 2-b,c,d;
 *"Maximum_Iterations"* includes codes to generate necessary data for figure 4.
-*"NMPCDCBF1"* and *"NMPCDCBF2"* include codes related to NMPC-DCBF with mcbf=1 and mcbf=2 respectively and *"FigureGenerate"* includes codes to transfer the data into figures in paper.
+*"NMPCDCBF1"* and *"NMPCDCBF2"* include codes related to NMPC-DHOCBF with mcbf=1 and mcbf=2 respectively and *"FigureGenerate"* includes codes to transfer the data into figures in paper.
 First, run *"Closedloop_Trajectories_Hyperparameters"*, *"Iterative_Convergence"* and *"Maximum_Iterations"* and you will see the data files generated as MATLAB mat files.
 Second, run *"FigureGenerate"* to generate all figures in paper, which will be saved in folder **"figures"**.